What License do You Need to Hunt Dove in Arkansas?

 Meet Hunter Education Requirements

-Arkansas requires hunter education certification for individuals born after January 1, 1960, before they can purchase a hunting license, including the Arkansas Dove license.
+Arkansas requires hunter education certification for individuals born on or after January 1, 1969, before they can purchase a hunting license, including the Arkansas Dove license.

 The hunter education course covers essential safety, ethics, and wildlife conservation topics to prepare hunters for responsible outdoor activities.